devcronberg/jsa/README.md

 * How the heck can both functions access the vat procentage?
 * Can you access the checkAmount-function from outside the object?
 Is it "private"?

-It's ok to peek in the solution at [`scripts/solution/025simplefunction.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/025simplefunction.js) before coding.
+It's ok to peek in the solution at [`scripts/solution/024simplefunction.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/024simplefunction.js) or [`scripts/solution/025simplefunction.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/025simplefunction.js) before coding.

 ---